Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 > [!TIP]
 > You can sort bug reports by multiple columns by holding down the `shift` key while clicking the column headers.

-You can also group bug reports using the **drag handle button (≡)** to drag columns into the toolbar or by clicking the **column actions button (⋮)** and selecting "Group by [Column]".
+You can also group bug reports using the **drag handle button** to drag columns into the top toolbar or by clicking the **column actions button (⋮)** and selecting "Group by [Column]".

 ![Group Bug Reports](images/GroupBugReports.png)

 ![Group Bug Reports by DBMS](images/GroupBugReportsByDBMS.png)

 > [!TIP]
 > You can group bug reports by multiple columns by dragging them into the toolbar.
-The order of the columns determines the grouping hierarchy.
+The order of the columns determines the grouping order.

 ### Editing bug reports